ProteinsWebTeam/interpro-docs/docs/browse.rst

 The right hand side of the page provides links to the InterPro entry in which this signature has been integrated, and an external link to the signature on the member database's website when available.
 At the bottom of this column, if any experimentally solved structure is available, a **Representative structure** shows a small static 3D representation, the corresponding PDB ID and name and a link to the :ref:`structure entry page <structure_page>`.
-For Pfam signatures, the **Add your annotation** button allows the user to suggest updates to the Pfam annotation.
+For Pfam signatures, the **Provide feedback** button links to a **Feedback** subpage, which allows the user to suggest updates to the Pfam annotation.

 For signatures provided by the Pfam member database, a short extract of one or more Wikipedia pages are also displayed when available to complete the description.